jmckaskill/luaffi/README.txt

   unfixable with the current metamethod semantics.
 Instead use ffi.C.NULL
 - Constant expressions can't handle non integer intermediate values (eg offsetof won't work because it manipulates pointers)
-- Not all metamethods work with lua 5.1 (eg void* + number).
+- Not all metamethods work with lua 5.1 (eg char* + number).
 This is due to the way metamethods are looked up with mixed types in Lua 5.1.
 If you need this upgrade to Lua 5.2 or use boxed numbers (uint64_t and uintptr_t).